Mercury: A Code Efficiency Benchmark for Code Large Language Models: Mercury Datasets

-\textit{Restricted Data Structure.} Beyond the inherent Python data types, Mercury also incorporates two custom data types: Binary Tree and Linked List (the specific structure definitions can be found in Figure~\ref{fig:mercury_data_structure}), which augments the diversity of Mercury and escalates its challenge level.
-Tasks that contain other data structures will be removed.

-\textit{Unique Outputs.} Certain Leetcode tasks may permit non-unique answers.
+\begin{enumerate}[leftmargin=*] \item \textbf{Number of Solutions.} To establish a solution runtime distribution for each task, we filtered out tasks having less than two associated solutions.
+After excluding these tasks, \emph{Mercury} tasks possess an average of 18.4 unique solutions. \item \textbf{Restricted Data Structure.} Above the inherent Python data types, \emph{Mercury} also incorporates two custom data types: Binary Tree and Linked List (the specific structure definitions can be found in Appendix Figure~\ref{fig:mercury_data_structure}), which increases \emph{Mercury's} diversity and escalates its difficulty level.
+Tasks that contain other data structures will be removed. \item \textbf{Unique Outputs.} Certain Leetcode tasks may permit non-unique answers.
 For example, a result list can be returned in any order.
 Evaluating all possible answers can drastically complicate the test case verification process.
-To mitigate this issue, we harnessed a test case generator to generate $N$ test cases $T_i = \langle Input_i, Output_i\rangle \ s.t. \ i\in\{0, 1, \cdots, N\}$ and feed into $M$ different solutions $S_m \ s.t. \ m\in\{0, 1, \cdots, M\}$ to observe if all outputs $Output_i = S_m(Input_i)$ remain identical.
-Any tasks that potentially yield non-unique answers were subsequently excluded to facilitate the evaluation process.
+To eliminate this problem, we harness the corresponding test case generator to generate $N$ test cases $T_i = \langle Input_i, Output_i\rangle \ s.t. \ i\in\{0, 1, \cdots, N\}$ and execute $T$ on different solutions $S_m \ s.t. \ m\in\{0, 1, \cdots, M\}$ to observe if all $Output_i = S_m(Input_i) \ s.t. \ i\in\{0, 1, \cdots, N\}$ remain identical.
+Any tasks that potentially yield non-unique answers were subsequently excluded. \end{enumerate}

-\paragraph{Task Difficulty} Most existing NL2Code benchmarks predominantly comprise simplistic tasks, culminating in a situation where LLMs of varied sizes and capabilities yield indistinguishable results~\cite{zan2023large}.
-To mitigate this issue, Mercury inherits the difficulty definition from Leetcode, \textit{i.e.}, Easy, Medium, and Hard, designed to probe the upper bounds of LLM performance, providing a more evident differentiation between the capabilities of various models.
+\textbf{Task Difficulty.} Most existing NL2Code benchmarks predominantly comprise simplistic tasks, leading to a situation where LLMs of varied capabilities address most tasks effortlessly and yield indistinguishable high scores~\cite{zan2023large, jain2024livecodebench}.
+To alleviate this issue, \emph{Mercury} inherits the difficulty categorization from Leetcode, \textit{i.e.}, Easy, Medium, and Hard.
+The stratification aims to probe the upper bounds of Code LLM capabilities, delivering a more evident distinction between various Code LLMs.

-\paragraph{Test Case Generator} Case construction is time-consuming.
-To accumulate sufficient test cases to conduct a comprehensive assessment, we assign a test case generator tailored to each task, which automates the composition of diverse test cases to thoroughly evaluate the functional correctness and efficiency of the LLM-generated task solutions.

-Specifically, we transformed the task description into a structured text format (see $pretty\_content$ in Table~\ref{tab:mercury_fields}) and used GPT-4~\cite{openai2023gpt4} to draft a preliminary version of the test case generator.
-With the drafted generator, we created 100 distinct test cases and submitted them to the Leetcode for online assessment.
-This step confirms the generator could create test cases aligned with Leetcode standards.
-If the generator failed to produce valid test cases, we revised it manually until the Leetcode evaluator accepted all cases generated.
-Finally, we inspected each test case generator manually.